open-telemetry/oteps/text/0147-upgrade-procedures.md

 Indefinite support for existing Instrumentation is a critical feature of OpenTelemetry.
 Millions of lines of code are expected to be written against the API.
 This includes shared libraries which ship with integrated OpenTelemetry instrumentation.
 These libraries must be able to compose together into applications without OpenTelemetry creating a dependency conflict.
 While some Instrumentation will be updated to the latest version of the API, such as that provided by the OpenTelemetry project, other Instrumentation will never be updated.

-Consuming new Instrumentation will require users to upgrade to the latest version of the SDK.
+Consuming new Instrumentation may require users to upgrade to the latest version of the SDK.
 If it was not easy to perform this upgrade, the OpenTelemetry project would be forced to support older versions of the SDK, as well as older versions of the entire Instrumentation ecosystem.

 This would be an enormous maintenance effort at best.
 But, as the OpenTelemetry project only controls a portion of that ecosystem, it is also unfeasible.
 OpenTelemetry cannot require that libraries with native instrumentation support multiple versions of the API.
 Ensuring that application owners and operators can upgrade to the latest version of the SDK resolves this issue.